avshiliaev/unicornbank.io/srv/billings/README.md

-# Accounts Service
+# Billings Service

-This is the Accounts service
+This is the Billings service

 Generated with

 ```
-micro new --namespace=go.micro --type=service lagerist.io/srv/accounts
+micro new --namespace=go.micro --type=service srv/billings
 ```

 ## Getting Started